 Cat Ba Island (or Cát bà island) is a spectacular place where you can both sport climb and deep water solo.
 Like in the rest of the country, you will find high-quality limestone routes, which thankfully aren’t too polished due to the fact that Vietnam is not as popular as other Southeast Asian climbing destinations like Krabi in Thailand.

-Butterfly Valley, which can be found at this location in Google Maps, is the largest and perhaps the most popular crag on the island and really beautiful to climb at when you go in summer time where the butterflies are ample!
+Butterfly Valley, which can be found at this location in Google Maps, is the largest and perhaps the most popular crag on the island and really beautiful to climb when you go in the summer time where the butterflies are ample!

 Hidden Valley is also a very popular climbing area on the island, being the second biggest after Butterfly Valley.
 It feels like a scene of Jurrasic Park when you approach the wall.

 Routes at this crag range from vertical to pretty steep, and there are things to offer to both beginner and advanced climbers.
 You can find route information and recommendations for this crag on Mountain Project.
 Just be sure to get an access pass before going to any of the Cat Ba Island crags from the climbing shops on the island Cat Ba Climbing.